event4u-app/data-helpers/starlight/src/content/docs/performance/benchmarks.md

 - **#[UltraFast] mode** provides **1.9x faster** performance than normal SimpleDto
 - **#[UltraFast]** is only **~66x slower** than Plain PHP (vs ~122x for normal mode)
 - **#[UltraFast]** is competitive with other Dto libraries (~2x slower)
-- SimpleDto provides **type safety, validation, and immutability** with reasonable overhead
+- SimpleDto provides **type safety, validation and immutability** with reasonable overhead
 - The overhead is acceptable for the added safety and developer experience
 <!-- BENCHMARK_DTO_INSIGHTS_END -->